algorand/go-algorand-sdk/README.md

 }
 ```

-To restore a wallet, convert the phrase to a key and pass it to `CreateWallet`:
+To restore a wallet, convert the phrase to a key and pass it to `CreateWallet`.
+This call will fail if the wallet already exists:

 ```golang
 package main